Dragon Challenge: Dragon Challenge (2010–2017)

 On May 31, 2007, Universal announced plans to construct The Wizarding World of Harry Potter, a new section devoted to the popular Harry Potter book and film series.
 Dueling Dragons, as well as the adjacent roller coaster Flying Unicorn (later renamed Flight of the Hippogriff), were shown to be included in the new section.
 Universal later announced that Dueling Dragons would be renamed Dragon Challenge upon the re-opening of the attraction and that its two coasters would be renamed Hungarian Horntail and Chinese Fireball.

 Construction on re-theming the queue began in the third quarter of 2009.
 In the first quarter of 2010, the ride closed in order to refurbish the attraction to incorporate the Harry Potter theme.
 In mid-March 2010, the roller coasters reopened to the public.
 On June 18, 2010, with the opening of the entire The Wizarding World of Harry Potter section, the ride officially became Dragon Challenge.

 During the summer of 2011, there were two accidents (one serious) caused by what is believed to be loose objects hitting riders while riding the roller coaster.
 The most serious accident involved a rider being struck in the eye by an object, causing injuries which required the removal of the eye.
 On the same day of the incident, Universal Studios announced that the coasters would not duel until an investigation was completed.
 For two months the coasters were dispatched separately and in mid-October 2011, Universal made the decision to turn off the dueling aspect of the ride permanently without any explanation to what caused the injuries.
 No further injuries were reported.

 Dragon Challenge was becoming obsolete due to the lack of its dueling feature.
 In early 2017, rumors were starting to spread that it was to be removed for a new attraction based on the Harry Potter spin-off film Fantastic Beasts and Where to Find Them.
 It was then confirmed that Universal announced on July 24, 2017, that a new roller coaster was scheduled to debut in 2019, meaning that Dragon Challenge would be officially shut down on September 4, 2017.
 By late September 2017, Dragon Challenge was being removed and sent to the scrapyard.
 The ride's replacement, Hagrid's Magical Creatures Motorbike Adventure, opened on June 13, 2019.

 Legacy

-A tribute to Dragon Challenge can be found in the queue line.
+A tribute to Dragon Challenge can be found in the queue line of Hagrid's Magical Creatures Motorbike Adventure.
 Upon exiting the room with cages on the ceiling, guests can find a mural on the left wall.
 The mural features fire and ice dragons and a message saying Dueling Club.

 Universal's Halloween Horror Nights in 2023 featured a haunted house based on the original Dueling Dragons concept called "Dueling Dragons: Choose Thy Fate".
 The house's story takes place after the events of the original ride where guests choose a path and a victor.